YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/snr-tsd/README.md

 ## Output

 ### Make a distribution package for a python project
-Build Success reported, but issues using in code in Thonny IDE,
+Build Success reported, but issues using in code in Thonny IDE, see .../snr-tsd project README.md, may not be buld related.
 * <info: had not build-system section in pyproject.toml, appeared to default to setuptools as build system, .egg-info file created in package /src/org >

 ```